ceocampo/Client-Loan-Classification-using-a-Feed-Forward-Neural-Network/README.md

 The dataset is can be found under lending_club_loan_X.csv (4 separate csv files due to size of the dataset) and the library requirements/versions used for this project are located in the requirements.txt file. <br>

+<b>Technologies used for this project:</b> python, pandas, numpy, matplotlib, seaborn, scikit-learn, tensorflow, keras.

 The information of all the features in the dataset can be found in lending_club_info.csv.